danielbryantuk/ambassador-vm-examples/README.md

 Clone this repo and run the `terraform init` command to initialise the directory for further use with Terraform.

 ```
-git clone git@github.com:danielbryantuk/ambassador-vm-examples.git
+$ git clone git@github.com:danielbryantuk/ambassador-vm-examples.git
-cd ambassador-vm-examples
+$ cd ambassador-vm-examples

-terraform init
+$ terraform init
 ```

 ### Create SSH Credentials

 You will be provisioning the compute instances via Terraform using SSH, and therefore you will require that a valid SSH key pair exists on your local machine.
-(The private key will be securely added to the instance metadata during the creation, and the public key will be used for authentication when provisioning).
+The private key will be securely added to the remote instance metadata during the creation via Terraform, and the public key will be used for authentication when provisioning.

 If you do not already have a key pair created for use with GCP, you can follow the instructions within the ["Creating a new SSH key"](https://cloud.google.com/compute/docs/instances/adding-removing-ssh-keys#createsshkeys) section of the GCP docs.